-So here’s a wacky thought: should there be reviews for travel blogs?
+So here’s a wacky thought: should there be a central hub for travel blog reviews?

 On the heels of last week’s rant, I’m wondering if the travel blogging industry wouldn’t benefit from a little fear.
 Constructive fear, obviously.
 This isn’t junior high school, though some days it feels like it.
 No, I’m talking about the same accountability, good practice expectations and repercussions faced by anyone that creates a thing for public consumption, like a book, restaurant or a car.